Back to Health News & Stories

 The good news is that mild sciatica usually dissipates over time with conservative management such as pain relievers, alternating heat and ice, avoiding lifting or bending, and physical therapy.

-Consult your primary care physician if your pain lasts more than a week or two, or becomes severe or progressively worse.
+Consult your primary care physician if your pain lasts more than a week or two, or if it becomes severe or progressively worse.

 To reduce your chances of flare-ups, I recommend: